-With approximately 130 students, the graduate program constitutes a vital part of the Department of History at the University of Houston.
-The Department of History offers M.A. degrees in United States, European, Latin American, and public history in all chronological periods.
+With approximately 40 students, the graduate program constitutes a vital part of the Department of History at the University of Houston.
+The Department of History offers M.A. degrees in United States, European/Ancient, Latin American, and public history in all chronological periods.
 Furthermore, coursework is available in African, Asian, and world history.
-The Department of History offers Ph.D. degrees in United States, European, Latin American, and Transnational history in all chronological periods.
+The Department of History offers Ph.D. degrees in United States, European/Ancient, Latin American, and Transnational history in all chronological periods.
 Transnational scholarship may include America and the world; the Atlantic World; comparative history involving study of two or more countries, regions, or continents; energy and the environment; gender; immigration history; international relations; the Pacific Rim; and race and ethnicity.
-Students may base their Transnational work in any of the regions where the department has faculty resources: Africa, Asia, Europe, Latin America, or the United States.
+Students may base their Transnational work in any of the regions where the department has faculty resources: Africa, Asia, Atlantic World, Europe, Latin America, Middle East, or the United States.

-Our faculty specializes in a wide variety of areas, with focus on five major themes: Energy, Environment, and Urban Development; Ethnicity and Race; Gender, Women, and Family; Medicine and Technology; and Politics, War, Revolution, and Diplomacy.
+Our faculty specializes in a wide variety of areas, including Race and Social Movements; Gender, Women, and Identity; Public and Digital History; Health and Medicine; Transnational; and Politics, Colonialism, and Borderlands.

-Teaching and research is particularly strong in African-American history; business history; colonial, revolutionary, and imperial history; diplomatic history; energy and environmental history; legal history; medical history; medieval studies; Mexican-American and borderlands history; military history; political history; public history; social history; Transnational history; and women’s history.
-Refer to faculty listings by specialization for information on particular areas of expertise.
+Teaching and research is particularly strong in African-American history; ancient Mediterranean; colonial, revolutionary, and imperial history; digital humanities; legal history; medical history; Mexican-American and borderlands history; political history; public history; social history; transnational history; and women’s history.
+Refer to faculty listings

 Individual professors act as mentors for each graduate student, advising the student on coursework and directing his or her research in a specialized field of study.
 Upon acceptance into the graduate program, each new student will be assigned a faculty advisor who is qualified to guide the student through his/her degree plan.
 Students may change their advisor when all involved parties agree to the change.
 The advisor will shepherd his/her students through coursework, the research and writing of the thesis (for M.A. students), comprehensive exams, the research and writing of the dissertation, and the academic job market (for Ph.D. students).